qwd/dev-site/docs/_en/ios-sdk/geoapi/ios-poi-range.md

 If no optional parameters are set, the default value will be used.

-{% include params.html p="location-coord key-ios radius number lang-def" %}
+{% include params.html p="location-coord radius number lang-def" %}

 ### Sample Code